Robert A. Askins

 M.S., Ph.D., University of Minnesota

-Bob Askins teaches courses in ornithology, animal behavior, ecology and conservation biology.
+Robert Askins is retired but he has remained active in research on the ecology of birds.
+He taught courses in ornithology, animal behavior, ecology and conservation biology at the Connecticut College from 1981 to 2018.
 He is nationally recognized for his research of the ecology of migratory birds and the impact of forest fragmentation on their populations.

-With help from undergraduate students, Askins has completed field studies of migratory birds in both their nesting areas in Connecticut and Japan, and their winter habitats in the U.S. Virgin Islands.
-Recently he has worked on the ecology of early successional birds in Connecticut.
+With help from undergraduate students, Askins completed field studies of migratory birds in both their nesting areas in Connecticut and Japan, and their winter habitats in the U.S. Virgin Islands.
+He also studied the ecology of early successional birds in Connecticut.

 His findings have been published in Wilson Journal of Ornithology, Science, Condor, Proceedings of the National Academy of Sciences, Biotropica, Wetlands, Conservation Biology, PLoS One and other journals.
-Many of his articles are available through Digital Commons.
-He also has written two books: one on conservation of birds in North America ("Restoring North America's Birds; Lessons from Landscape Ecology."
+He also wrote two books: one on conservation of birds in North America ("Restoring North America's Birds; Lessons from Landscape Ecology."
 Yale Press, 2000), and another on the ecology of the world's northern hardwood forests ("Savings the World's Deciduous Forests."
 Yale Press, 2014.)
+After retirement he has continued to study birds in the West Indies and published scientific papers on the impact of hurricanes on birds in The Bahamas and the Virgin Islands.
+A complete list of his publications is included here.

-Askins is the recipient of grants from the U.S. National Park Service, National Geographic Society, the U.S. Forest Service and the Connecticut Department of Environmental Protection.
+Askins also received grants from the U.S. National Park Service, National Geographic Society, the U.S. Forest Service and the Connecticut Department of Environmental Protection.
 He has presented his papers at scientific meetings in the United States and abroad.

 Askins served on the board of Audubon Connecticut and is a fellow at the American Ornithologists' Union.
 He also served as director of the Goodwin-Niering Center for the Environment, an interdisciplinary academic center that coordinates environmental programs at Connecticut College.